 wgpu-mojo

-Mojo bindings for wgpu-native, providing a lightweight WebGPU wrapper for Mojo applications with RAII-friendly GPU objects and GLFW-based examples.
+Mojo bindings for wgpu-native, providing a lightweight WebGPU wrapper with RAII-friendly GPU objects.

 [workspace]